Treating 'raw' water to drinking water standards is a more complex, expensive and energy intensive process than most people realise.

 Of course, any unwanted elements are removed from your tap water during the treatment process.
-We do this using ultra-violet light, chemicals, settlement and treatment processes such as Granular Activated Carbon, which removes pesticides.
+We do this using ultra-violet light, settlement and treatment processes such as Granular Activated Carbon, which removes pesticides.

 Upstream Thinking brings many benefits to biodiversity both on land and in our waters.

 Catchment management is all about managing land and water in harmony.
 And if we do this, wildlife can begin to recover.
 For example, one change we recommend is to introduce 'buffer strips' next to rivers to filter run-off and clean it before it runs into the watercourse.
 Buffer strips can be planted with nectar-rich plants, which bees, butterflies and birds appreciate.
 Fish and invertebrates are more likely to breed and thrive in the cleaner water, providing food for otters and kingfishers.

 The work done by the Exmoor Mires amd the SW Peatland partnerships creates new habitats in the pools or water gathered by peat blocks.
 This allows the growth of more water rich plants like SPHAGNUM Moss and also encourages animals such as Dragonflies, Frogs and Otters.

 Whether farmer, farm adviser, wildlife conservationist a water company customer or someone who enjoys the countryside for recreation, the benefits of Upstream Thinking are there for all.